top of page

 Embodied Dialogues Podcast

 Tune and chime in on free monthly conversations with leading experts in the trauma, somatic, and addiction world.
-Recordings provided to all registrants.
+Recordings provided to all subscribers & FSPM Community Members.
+Additional recordings available on Spotify, Apple Podcasts, and YouTube.

 Embodied Dialogues Poster - Jemma Harris Bawden.png